ocf/ocfweb/ocfweb/static/fonts/google/README.txt

-for the next person who decides to deal with fonts, this website is good: https://gwfh.mranftl.com/fonts/ the generate-font-faces.py file was from before i found this site
+for the next person who decides to deal with fonts, this website is a useful tool: https://gwfh.mranftl.com/fonts/